Market Update – March 9, 2020

 - On the plus side, the U.S. economy was strong before the corona virus hit,. so, this indiscriminate selling is creating buying opportunities.

-- I am very selectively selling some positions and moving the money temporarily into cash.
-But all sell orders are entered as “limit orders”, since I am unwilling to sell indiscriminately.
-(Limit orders must be sold at a price I specify, or better than this price.)
+- All sell orders are entered as “limit orders”, since we are unwilling to sell indiscriminately.
+(Limit orders must be sold at a price we specify, or better than this price.)

-- I am spending time identifying opportunities in high quality investments.
+- We are spending time identifying opportunities in high quality investments.

 - A diversified portfolio still remains prudent.